upendrak/docker-webinar-1/demo.md

 For Linux users, you need to install [Docker engine] (https://docs.docker.com/engine/installation/).
 For PC and Mac users you need to install [Docker toolbox for Mac and Windows](https://www.docker.com/products/docker-toolbox) and use [Docker Machine] (https://docs.docker.com/machine/get-started/) to create a virtual machine to run your Docker containers.
 Video series on setting up Docker on your machine: [Mac](https://www.youtube.com/watch?v=lNkVxDSRo7M), [Windows](https://youtu.be/S7NVloq0EBc) and [Linux](https://www.youtube.com/watch?v=V9AKvZZCWLc)

-Now, configure the default user to use Docker:

-`sudo usermod -aG docker <user>`

-and log out and log back in.

 <a href="#top" class="top" id="table-of-contents">Top</a>
 <a id="createdockerfile"></a>